ToreB/spring-remoting-alternative/README.md

 ### DynamicServiceFactory

 Factory that creates a proxy for a remote service using Byte buddy, by specifying the remote interface.
-Each method of the proxy calls the corresponding remote HTTP endpoint, RPC style.
+Each method of the proxy calls the corresponding remote HTTP endpoint, RPC / RMI style.
 Details for invoking the remote method is added to the request body as a serialized Java-object, by using Java Object Serialization.

 ```java